backupbrew/switchbrew/NCA Format.md

 | 0x40   | 0x8  | Actual byte-size of the PFS0 filesystem relative to the PFS0 header.               |
 | 0x48   | 0xB0 | Normally zeros.                                                                    |

-This documents the structure of Section Header Block +0 for PFS0.

 ## RomFS superblock

 | Offset | Size | Description                                                                                                                              |